Trans Canada Microwave: Cross-country expansion

 The first links in Ontario and Quebec were within areas served entirely by Bell, but this was not the case for the rest of the network, where smaller regional telephone companies held local monopolies.
 This required additional planning, including deciding how to split up the costs and revenues.
 This was carried out within the Trans-Canada Telephone System company, which had formed to handle the same sorts of issues for land-line cost sharing and long-distance fees.

 Construction of the cross-country network began on 8 March 1955.
 The system required a total of 139 stations, spaced at an average of 25 miles.
 The stations in the original core typically used squared-off parabolic reflectors, while later additions used horn-reflector antennas.
 Sites in the east were relatively easy to locate as they were already heavily developed, but in northern Ontario and especially the Rocky Mountains, aerial surveys were used to pick likely spots.
 Once selected, a temporary tower made of aluminium would be manually lifted into place and a small circular reflector hoisted to test the link and find the minimum altitude that gave it a good signal.
-Getting the equipment into position could be an enormous task; in one case at Morrissey Ridge in British Columbia, a road took two months to bulldoze to the proposed site.
+Getting the equipment into position could be an enormous task; in one case at Morrissey Ridge in British Columbia, it took two months to bulldoze a road to the proposed site.
 Given this sort of delay, a new system was created in which a single workman would travel to the site and alert the next tower he was in place using a walky talky, then used a mirror to reflect the sun onto the next station to test the line of sight.
 This was sometimes done from a helicopter.
 The towers themselves were sized to the local terrain, with the largest, just over 350 ft high, outside North Bay.

 SaskTel was the first regional carrier to complete their assigned section of the system, which went operational in 1957.
 The entire system carried its first signals on 18 June 1958, and was declared officially operational on 1 July, Dominion Day.
 Stretching 6,400 km from Sydney, Nova Scotia to Victoria, British Columbia, it was the longest microwave relay in the world.
-It was further extended to Newfoundland in 1959.